specklesystems/speckle-docs/user/sketchup/advanced-settings.md

 ## 1. Color Mode

-SketchUp connector supports both Light and Dark mode.
+SketchUp Connector supports both Light and Dark mode.
 To switch between the two, click on “Color Mode”.
 By default, it is set to Light mode.

 ## 2. Combine Faces by Material